Becoming a Zoo Volunteer:

 Fifteen service hours per year are required to be an active Zoo Ambassador.
 In return for their dedication of time and talent, Volunteers receive numerous benefits: free zoo admission, a discount in the Safari Trading Company gift shop, and employee prices on food at the Bush Country Café.
 Active volunteers are invited to the annual Volunteer Appreciation Dinner along with other social gatherings throughout the year.
 Volunteers are also eligible for Friends of the Zoo memberships based on their total service hours for the year.
 In addition, recognition for cumulative hours and longevity are awarded.

 Zoo Crew is a youth development program at Dickerson Park Zoo.
-This program is open to 14-20 year olds who have completed the 8th grade.
+This program is open to students who have completed 8th grade and are 14-20 years old.
 Being a crew member will provide fun and enriching experiences to young people by gaining an understanding of the husbandry of exotic animals.
 The zoo crew will assist keepers with daily animal feeding and exhibit cleaning as well as providing enrichment opportunities.
 In addition, they have the opportunity to help with research, data entry, observation, and renovating exhibits.

 The ZooTEEN volunteer program empowers youth ages 13-17 to become conservation ambassadors and community leaders.
 ZooTEENS assist Friends of the Zoo’s Education Department as trained teacher aides and interpretive guides, allowing them to share their knowledge of the natural world with the public.
 ZooTEENS may assist education staff with summer Z.E.B.R.A. classes, conduct educational activities on the zoo grounds, and present animal biofacts to the public.
 ZooTEENS may also assist the education zookeeper with animal care duties.